CtrlReturn/CtrlReturn.github.io/_posts/2024-01-29-welcome-to-our-avlog.md

 ---
 title: Welcome to our Audio Video Blog
 date: 2024-01-29 17:00
+author: PitchGlitch
 image:
 video:
 lead: Welcome to our Audio Video Blog, that you will enable you to follow our Event from everywhere in the world.
-Each recorded and streamed workshop and performance will be posted here.
+subtitle: Each recorded and streamed workshop and performance will be posted here!
-subtitle: FoxBox v2 - Live Coding Music Box
 categories: post
 ---

-#### ZERO
+#### AV BlOG
-NaN
+Our AV Blog is going to publish all the streams we will do through-out the event.
 <br>
+*We also will stream to:*
+<a href="https://www.youtube.com/channel/UCCFn9pJVrxuxJgrN9NICZug" target="_blank">youtube</a>
+*and*
-*Find more info on my* <a href="" target="_blank">website</a> *!*
+<a href="https://www.facebook.com/ctrlreturn/" target="_blank">facebook</a> *!*